Are you having trouble figuring out when to use classes or how to organize them?

 Instead, I hope that this and other heuristics can help build the right intuition for people on their way from "I know the class syntax, now what?" to "proper" object-oriented design.

-My feed reader library allows supports full-text search over the articles.
+My feed reader library supports searching articles.
 The results include article snippets, and which parts of the snippet actually matched.

 To highlight the matches (say, on a web page), we write a function that takes a string and a list of slices1, and adds before/after markers to the parts inside the slices: